Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: The proposed method

-Using the above definitions, we have produced Fig. \ref{fig:1d_tradeoff}, where each point in the plots was averaged from 1,000 runs with the same parameters.
+Using the above definitions, the results of our simulation are presented in Fig. \ref{fig:1d_tradeoff}, where each point in the plots was averaged from 1,000 runs with the same parameters.
 The figure shows that using the proposed technique can obtain better combinations of behavior properties than what is possible by merely changing the value of $k_{ef}$.
 This is evident by all the plots with $\ell < 0.5$ contained \emph{under} the plot of $\ell = 0.5$ corresponding to the pure proportional control.
-We arbitrarily chose $\sigma_m = 1$ and $f = \SI{10}{\hertz}$, since these variables merely scale the values of $\sigma_t$ and $\overline{\Delta v}$ across the board. }
+We arbitrarily chose $\sigma_m = 1$ and $f = \SI{10}{\hertz}$, since these variables merely scale the values of $\sigma_t$ and $\overline{\Delta v}$ without changing the relations.

-The lower the value of $k_{ef}$, the lower the improvement achieved by using restrained target values when compared to using the measured values directly.
-Lowering the $k_{ef}$ by reducing $k_e$ diminishes the influence of measurement noise on the control action, although doing so also significantly slows down convergence towards the desired values.
+The smaller the value of $k_{ef}$, the lower will be the improvement achieved by using the proposed technique compared to pure proportional control.
+The above implies that the proposed system is especially useful when the involved relative localization system has limited output rate.